Blue

 Progressive Disclosure for the Car Wash vertical

-The second vertical is an iteration on the previous one.
-We were given more creative freedom with the Car Wash vertical and were under no guidelines to use ID Tech’s style guide.
+The second vertical is essentially an iteration of the previous one.
 I decided to take this vertical in a more fun direction visually with animations and speaker usage to showcase the graphics processing power of the AP6800.

 Final Demo of Auto Spa